 - All family members are willing to be videotaped and photographed during camp

-- All family members are willing to participate in research, i.e., each member completes mailed assessments at multiple times pre and post camp and parents and target child complete video-recorded task during both camp weekends
+- All family members are willing to participate in research, i.e., each member completes online assessments at multiple times pre and post camp and parents and target child complete video-recorded task during both camp weekends

 - Both parents are willing to complete a criminal background check